Lansinoh Moms' Club

 How do you avoid newborn nipple confusion?
 Experts recommend avoiding artificial nipples/bottles and pacifiers for the first four weeks of your baby's life in order to establish your milk supply and nursing routine.
 Using a nipple that is designed especially for a breastfed baby – like our NaturalWave® Nipple – will allow your baby to use these same sucking actions that have worked for them at the breast and therefore will not confuse baby when they return to the breast.
 It’s not how the nipple looks, but how the baby interacts with it that matters most.

-There are also options besides the standard bottle and artificial nipple that most moms don’t consider.
-If you’re especially concerned about baby nipple confusion, you can have a caregiver use a cup or even a straw cup to feed expressed breastmilk.
-Although these techniques are sometimes time-consuming and less popular in daycare settings when providers have multiple children to feed, they’re worth considering.
+There are also options besides the standard bottle and artificial nipple that may be worth considering.
+If you’re especially concerned about baby nipple confusion, you can have a caregiver use a cup to feed expressed breastmilk.
+This technique can be time-consuming and less popular in daycare settings when providers have multiple children to feed.

-If you don’t have to use a bottle, don’t.
-Many moms only feed baby at the breast and that works great for them.
-For those moms who will be apart from their baby during a feeding, it is essential to find and use a nipple that will allow baby to return to the breast as seamlessly as possible so mom’s supply and the breastfeeding relationship is not interrupted.
-When you and baby are together, feed at the breast as often as you can.
+For moms who will be apart from their baby during a feeding, it is incredibly beneficial to find and use a nipple that will allow baby to return to the breast as seamlessly as possible so mom’s supply and the breastfeeding relationship is not interrupted.